gsajko/blog/content/projects/part3_displaying.md

 - there are accounts, that have automatic purge script setup, and they delete tweets older than a week or month.

-This is how output of running
+This is how output of running looks like
 ```bash
 972 tweets in a batch
 Adding 30 tweets to collection custom-1351555076024893440